mmenestret/jdegoes.github.io/_posts/2014-11-18-precog-lessons-learned.md

  * **Good Disruption**.
 Your solution solves some aspect of a problem *so astoundingly well*, that a segment of users would tolerate many other deficiencies in order to benefit from your solution.
 An example is Google Docs: it gets collaboration so phenomenally right, a segment of users put up with a laundry list of deficiencies about as big as the feature list in Microsoft Word.
  * **Bad Disruption**.
 To adopt your solution, users must be completely re-educated, or they must completely rip out and replace parts of their existing solution, or your solution doesn't easily fit with all the other pieces of the bigger picture.
 Note: it doesn't matter how technologically or architecturally or philosophically superior your solution is &mdash; all these forms of disruption are bad and will impair your business (albeit, not necessarily kill it).

-At Precog, you had to learn a new query language called Quirrel, which was a brilliant piece of work and highly acclaimed... by those who took the time to learn it, anyway.
-Beyond that, you also had to copy all your data to our cloud analytics platform, and *then* learn out our tools and APIs.
+At Precog, you had to learn a new query language called *Quirrel*, which was a brilliant piece of work and highly acclaimed... by those who took the time to learn it, anyway.

+Beyond that, you had to copy all your data to our cloud analytics platform, and learn our tools and APIs.

 That's an example of both good and bad disruption.
-Strive to be the former, not the latter.
+Strive to be the former, *not* the latter.

 Now, if you really *have* to be disruptive along both dimensions (and you probably *don't*!), then you need to combine either high usability or deep pain (ideally both) with the open source model.
 That combination has proven a fairly reliable way to introduce "disruptively disruptive" solutions to the market, but it slows the business down by *years* (see Hadoop, MongoDB, Neo4j, etc.).